Lee Selby: Selby vs Burns

 In his next fight, Selby faced former world champion Ricky Burns.
 In a very close and foul-filled fight, Selby managed to win on two of the scorecards, 116-112 and 116–113, while the third judge had it a draw, 115-115.

 Selby vs. Kambosos Jr.

 Selby was scheduled to face George Kambosos Jr. in Cardiff on 9 May 2020. but was postponed due to the COVID-19 pandemic.
 The fight eventually went ahead on 31 October at The SSE Arena in London, where Selby went the distance but lost by split decision.

 Selby announced his retirement from boxing on 5 April 2022.

+Bare-knuckle boxing

+In February 2026, Selby signed a multi-fight deal with BKB Bare Knuckle Boxing.